Festive Tables of Latvian Communities Abroad: in Different Times and Countries. Photographs From the Collection of the Museum Latvians Abroad.

 Austra Muižniece has seen mushrooms in the forest in the Lazio region outside Rome.
 Her inner Latvian recoils: it turns out she needs to undergo a 12 hour course in mushrooming to be allowed to pick them!

-Sauerkraut-making workshop in Melbourne
+Sauerkraut-Making Workshop in Melbourne

 A sauerkraut making workshop was held in the Latvian House in Melbourne on 26 July 2025.
 The workshop was organized and led by Arturs Landsbergs, and proceeds were donated to the organization of 3×3 camp.
 Video filmed and edited by Agnese Krūze.

-London Latvian School mushroom foraging trip
+London Latvian School Mushroom Foraging Trip

 Photos from the London Latvian School mushroom foraging trip in 1981.